LucasAlegre/morl-baselines/docs/algos/multi_policy/pgmorl.md

 ### MOPPO
 Our implementation of multi-objective PPO is essentially a refactor of [cleanRL](https://github.com/vwxyzjn/cleanrl).
 The main difference is that the value network returns a multi-objective value and this value is then scalarized using a weighted sum and the given weight vector.

+Note: it might be possible to enhance this algorithm by relying on something else than PPO.

 ```{eval-rst}
 .. autoclass:: morl_baselines.single_policy.ser.mo_ppo.MOPPO